 I love shopping at Goodwill.
-In fact, I really like hunting down treasures at thrift stores, flea markets, and yard sales too.
+In fact, I really like scouring all thrift stores, flea markets, and yard sales too for unique finds.
 I find these unassuming second-hand stores are a great way to save a ton of money on high-quality items.
 Thrift store shopping takes some time, but you can find some unique, and functional items for your home.

-I have a few go-to items I am always scouting out at thrift shops, and I thought I would share them with you.
+I have a few go-to items I am always scouting out at thrift shops, I love to shop for Timeless Home Decor Items and kitchen items and I thought I would share my favorite Kitchen Thrift Shop Finds with you.
 Here are the kitchen items you should be buying at thrift stores or other second-hand outlets for dirt cheap, rather than buying new.

 Cast Iron Skillets